shinebayar-g/ufw-docker-automated/README.md

 Requires=ufw.service

 [Service]
-# Script requires run as root or sudo user to manage ufw!
+# To manage ufw rules, binary has to run as a root privileged user.
 User=root
-Environment=PYTHONUNBUFFERED=1
-# Path to your python executable and actual location of the script
-ExecStart=/usr/bin/python3 -u /home/ubuntu/ufw-docker-automated.py
+ExecStart=/path/to/ufw-docker-automated
 Restart=always

 [Install]
 WantedBy=multi-user.target
 ```

-**Step 5**.
-Enable the systemd service and start it
+Then reload the systemd.

 ```
 sudo systemctl daemon-reload